EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 * ask questions that the same few students always answer,
 * or conduct discussions that engage only a small fraction of the class. <br>
 >
->We are not about to propose that you throw out lecturing and make every class you teach a total active learning extravaganza.
-You know more than most of your students do about your subject, and you need to spend part of your class time teaching them what you know - explaining, clarifying, demonstrating, modeling, etc.
 >
 >What we are suggesting is that **you avoid making lecturing the only thing you do**.
 If a lecture or recitation session includes even a few minutes of relevant activity — a minute here, 30 seconds there —the students will be awake and with you for the remaining time in a way that never happens in a traditional lecture, and most will retain far more of what happens in those few minutes than of what you say and do in the rest of the session.